Frequently Asked Questions

 - Submitting illegible, incomplete, or unsigned documentation

-- Under reporting or failure to report parent and/or student assets
+- Under reporting or failure to report the assets of each contributor

 Please be sure to check your FAFSA carefully before submitting it.